sean-leichtle/Autocorrelation/README.md

 # Autocorrelation

 This repository provides a simple autocorrelation function for the cryptanalysis of the Vigenere cipher and may be used, specifically, to determine the length of the key used to encrypt a ciphertext.
-With respect to the number of matching characters per shift of a copy of the ciphertext, any periodic interval occuring between maxima is indicative of key length.
+With respect to the number of matching characters per shift of a copy of the ciphertext as compared to the ciphertext itself, any periodic interval occuring between maxima is indicative of key length.

-Autocorrelation has some advantages as compared to other popular means of determining key length.
+Autocorrelation has some advantages over other popular means of determining key length.
 Unlike the [Kasiski Test](https://en.wikipedia.org/wiki/Kasiski_examination), it does not depend upon recurring n-grams of length two or greater, and the implementation is simpler than that of the [Friedman Test](https://en.wikipedia.org/wiki/Vigenère_cipher#Friedman_test).

 Both Java and Python implementations are included.